Rhynchocyon: Northern Kenya subspecies

 Mitochondrial DNA sequencing was conducted on a single specimen (dubbed the Boni giant sengi) from the Dodori and Boni national reserves in Kenya, as there was suspicion that there may be another species present based on specimen capture, sightings, and camera trap images.

 The pelage pattern differs significantly from R. chrysopygus, as it does not have the bright yellow patch on its rump.
 It also does not possess the same pelage traits as R. petersi—the Boni giant sengi has dark brown and black skin on its ears and tail whereas R. petersi has orange skin.
-It's face is griseous yellow-brown and the black fur on its rump does not extend to the middle of the back like it does in R. petersi.
+Its face is griseous yellow-brown and the black fur on its rump does not extend to the middle of the back like it does in R. petersi.
 The single captured specimen weighs about 600 grams, lighter than R. udzungwensis, but heavier than R. petersi.
 It also has no noticeable chequers, though the dark fur patterns obscures these in all dark-colored giant sengis.
 A unique feature not found among other giant sengis is the prominent crest of hair along the nape of the neck.
 Despite the pelage differences, initial DNA comparisons found it nearly identical to R. chrysopygus.
 A later DNA comparison supported a designation of a new subspecies, Rhynchocyon chrysopygus mandelai as it diverges in pelage and is allopatric to R. chrysopygus.